oslocyclotronlab/IntpartSummerSchool2019/talys_import_nld_gsf/Readme.md

   M1file 94 240 path/to/gsfM1.dat
   gnorm 1.
   ```
+- If you don't have values for the gsf above a certain energy `Estop`, the
+  script provided here will extrapolate the values above `Estop` up to 30 MeV
+  (needed by talys).
+So don't trust (n,g) [...] calculations with `En > Estop
+  Sn`.
+If you want to have calcs for higher energies, extend the input table).

 - For the nlds, you it will be a bit more *hacky*:
   - Find the nld file for your nucleus, somewhere like
     `/talys/structure/density/ground/goriely/Pu.tab`.
 Make a backup of it.
-  - Exchange the section of the table for the final nucleus of interest with the section in
+  - Exchange *the section* of the table for the final nucleus of interest with the section in
     `nld_totalys.txt`.
+Note further that:
+    - The total format of the table has to be uncanged: It needs to have the
+      same number of excitations energies (->#rows) and Js (#-> columns).
+If
+      you create a table up to 10 MeV, only replace the section up to 10 MeV.
+    - If you replace the seciton only up to `Estop = 10 MeV`, remember that you will use
+      the default NLD values for `Ex > 10 MeV`.
+You can only trust (n,g)
+      calculations up to `En = Estop - Sn`.
+(If you want to have calcs for higher
+      energies, extend the input table).

   - To use them in talys, select `ldmode 4` (corresponds to the `goriely` folder) **and**
     specify explicity, that these number shall not be changed with `ptable` and `ctable`:
     ```